-With the development of the Project, the Applicant is setting aside 0.80 net acres (1.23 gross acres) of land along Margate Blvd. to be dedicated solely for use as public open space.
+With the development of the Project, the Applicant is setting aside 1.21 net acres of land along Margate Blvd. to be dedicated solely for use as public open space.
 This area of land will be dedicated for public use and will increase the City's total acreage of open space area towards meeting the City's Open Space Level of Service Standards of 3 acres per 1,000 residents.
 The City's current Community Parks Inventory tables indicate that there are 197.74 acres of open space existing in the City that can be used to meet the adopted level of service.
-The addition of this park area will increase the City's open space area to 198.54 net acres.
+The addition of this park area will increase the City's open space area to 198.95 net acres.
 Applicant will maintain ownership of the park parcel and will be responsible for maintenance of it, but it will be publicly accessible and reserved for open space purposes.